 The department follows the National Curriculum at Key Stage 3 (Years 7 and 8).
 This is largely focused on Britain, with some international studies as well and follows a chronological model.

 In Year 7 we begin by studying the four house heroes (Boudicca, Kett, Nelson and Cavell), to decide who is the most significant in history.
-We then study the Middle Ages, covering topics such as The Battle of Hastings, the Feudal System and Black Death.
-Later in the year we learn about the Tudors and Stuarts, ending with study of Slavery, beginnings of Empire and the Industrial Revolution.
+We then study the Middle Ages, covering topics such as The Battle of Hastings, the Feudal System, Medieval Life, King John and Black Death and the Peasants Revolt.
+Finally we study the Early Tudors to end the year.

 Students may opt to follow a GCSE History course at Key Stage 4 (Years 9, 10 and 11).

 Year 10 students will continue and complete the American West unit and then study Early Elizabethan England.
 This is an interesting period of change, with many familiar topics such as the Spanish Armada, execution of Mary Queen of Scots and exploration of Francis Drake.

 Year 11 students study Weimar and Nazi Germany 1919 -1939, which includes the rise of Hitler and the Nazi Party and the lead up to World War 2.

 At Key Stage 3, most homework tasks are in the form of short tasks or follow on tasks or preparatory work.